-- If a drive has not been initialized, you will be prompted to name the drive and select the motor. - If a drive has already been initialized the Drive List view will be displayed with a line for the new drive. - 3.
-Modify, download or monitor configuration parameters. - 4.
-Save the current configuration to a drive file (.ddv).
+- If a drive has not been initialized, you will be prompted to name the drive and select the motor.
+See the section: Connecting to an Uninitialized Digital Drive not in the Drive List - If a drive has already been initialized the Drive List view will be displayed with a line for the new drive. - 3.
+Modify, download or monitor configuration parameters. - Save the current configuration to a drive file (.ddv).